Dallas suburbs stepping up violent crime prevention.

 Harvey suggests they ought to be more aggressive officers, or they’ll see more crime.

 Crime rates around the area are putting everyone on edge.
 Let Fort Knox Home Security provide you some peace of mind.
-Our security packages start at just $15.95/mo and can be upgraded with all the latest smart home options.
+Our security alarm packages start at just $15.95/mo and can be upgraded with all the latest smart home options.
 Call us today and ask about our daily specials.